hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/DE_analysis.md

 > Use the significant gene list generated from the analysis we performed in class (~40 genes) as input to GeneMANIA.
 Using only pathway and coexpression data as evidence, take a look at the network that results.
 Can you predict anything functionally from this set of genes?

 In addition, we need to be able to use the resulting non-normalized values which contain decimal places as input to create the DESeq object.
 Finally, to use DESeq2 we need to be able to tell which transcript is associated with which gene, since DESeq2 performs gene-level differential expression.

 ### Differential expression analysis using pseudocounts

-In the script above we rused count data generated from the standard RNA-seq workflow. as input
+In the script we used above, we used count data generated from the standard RNA-seq workflow as input.
+The instructions are below to perform a similar analysis with the output from Salmon.
+To perform this analysis, you will need to use R and Rstudio directly.
+We do not have a script available that works on Orchestra.

+**The rest of this section assumes that you are comfortable with R and RStudio.**

+The output from Salmon is transcript counts, but DESeq2 works well only with gene counts.
+To bridge this gap, the developers of DESeq2 have developed a package makes the output of Salmon compatible with DESeq2.
+This package is called [`tximport`](https://bioconductor.org/packages/release/bioc/html/tximport.html) and is also vailable through Bioconductor. `tximport` imports transcript-level abundance, estimated counts and transcript lengths, and summarizes this into matrices for use with downstream gene-level analysis packages.

-You can download the directory with the quant.sf files for the 8 full datasets using the link below.
-Once you have them downloaded continue to follow the set of instructions:
+First, you have to download the directory with the quant.sf files for the 8 full datasets using the link below.
+Once you have them downloaded continue to follow the rest of instructions:

 1. [Download Salmon files](https://www.dropbox.com/s/aw170f8zge01jpq/salmon.zip?dl=0)
 2. Decompress (unzip) the zip archive and move the folder to an appropriate location (i.e `~/Desktop`)